zuzivian/eecs351-raytracing/tracer/README.md

 - CGeom	== a 3D geometric shape object for ray-tracing (implicit function).
 - CHit == an object that describes how 1 ray pierced the surface of 1 shape;
 - CHitList == Array of all CHit objects for 1 ray traced thru entire CScene.

+## The CScene class includes:
+- One CImgBuf object that holds a floating-point RGB image, and uses that image to create a corresponding 8,8,8 bit RGB image suitable for WebGL display as a texture-map in an HTML-5 canvas object within a webpage.
+- One CCamera object that describes an antialiased ray-tracing camera;
+     in my code, it is the 'rayCam' variable within the CScene prototype.
+     The CCamera class defines the SOURCE of rays we trace from our eyepoint into the scene, and uses those rays to set output image pixel values.
+- One CRay object 'eyeRay' that describes the ray we're currently tracing from eyepoint into the scene.
+- One CHitList object 'eyeHits' that describes each 3D point where 'eyeRay' pierces a shape (a CGeom object) in our CScene.
+Each CHitList object in our ray-tracer holds a COLLECTION of hit-points (CHit objects) for a ray, and keeps track of which hit-point is closest to the camera.
+That collection is held in the eyeHits member of the CScene class.
+- a COLLECTION of CGeom objects: each describe an individual visible thing; a single item or thing we may see in the scene.
+That collection is the held in the 'item[]' array within the CScene class.
+     		Each CGeom element in the 'item[]' array holds one shape on-screen.
+     To see three spheres and a ground-plane we'll have 4 CGeom objects, one for each of the spheres, and one for the ground-plane.
+     Each CGeom obj. includes a 'matlIndex' index number that selects which material to use in rendering the CGeom shape.
+I assume ALL lights in a scene may affect ALL CGeom shapes, but you may wish to add an light-src index to permit each CGeom object to choose which lights(s) affect it.
+- a COLLECTION of CMatl objects; each describes one light-modifying material' hold this collection in  'matter[]' array within the CScene class).
+     Each CMatl element in the 'matter[]' array describes one particular individual material we will use for one or more CGeom shapes.
+We may have one CMatl object that describes clear glass, another for a Phong-shaded brass-metal material, another for a texture-map, another for a bump mapped material for the surface of an orange (fruit), another for a marble-like material defined by Perlin noise, etc.
+- a COLLECTION of CLight objects that each describe one light source.
+			That collection is held in the 'lamp[]' array within the CScene class.
+     Note that I apply all lights to all CGeom objects.
+You may wish to add an index to the CGeom class to select which lights affect each item.